-The College of Graduate Studies and Research was founded in 2006 in order to organize and develop research and graduate studies at the University of Sharjah and realize the vision of its founder and president.
+The College of Graduate Studies was founded in 2006 in order to organize and develop research and graduate studies at the University of Sharjah and realize the vision of its founder and president.
 This vision calls for elevating the University of Sharjah as a leading institution of excellence in the fields of research, publishing research, and graduate studies programs.
 The University established the College of Graduate Studies to achieve the following:

 2. Highly prepare and qualify specialized scientists and professionals in the various theoretical and applied fields of knowledge required to implement comprehensive plans for development in the United Arab Emirates.